Friday, November 6, 2009

 Lastly I added the cooked buckwheat groats and added fresh spinach.
 It was really, really good.

-I had my usual, just a little spiced up
+For breakfast I had my usual, just a little spiced up

 Almond butter, brown rice cracker, banana, dried blue berries, hemp seeds, coconut & agave

-And for the mister I made this
+And then I made this

 Apple fritters with walnuts, cherries, & hemp seeds